nodestream-proj/nodestream-plugin-akamai/README.md

 # Overview
-This repo contains the scripts necessary to ingest Akamai property and redirect configs and ingest them into Neo4j.
+This repo contains the scripts necessary to parse Akamai property and redirect configs and ingest them into Neo4j.
 It is a starting point to help visualize your external attack surface within Akamai.